 DNA ResearchFortier DNA Project

 A new tool in genealogical research is the use of genetic markers in DNA to establish family relationships.
 See Genetics, DNA and Health History.
 The Y-chromosome is passed down from father to son to grandson to great-grandson, etc. along the male line (as are surnames in many modern western societies).
 Occasionally, due to random mutations, one or more of the genetic markers may change in an individual and be passed down to his son that way (similar to a surname changing from Forestier to Fortier).
 Standard tests are available (based on a cheek swab) to identify 12, 37, or 67 markers on the Y-chromosome.
 (The more the markers, the more precise the idenfication; I strongly suggest 37 or more markers, in order to be useful for genealogical purposes.)
 All direct male descendants of Noël Fortier would have a very similar, if not identical, set of markers (or haplotype).
 Someone with a surname of Fortier (or some variation), whether or not they had done in-depth genealogical research, could compare their haplotype to known Noël Fortier direct male descendants to see if they were likely to be a direct male descendant of Noël Fortier.
 Likewise, the Noël Fortier haplotype could be compared to haplotypes of other families to see if these families were closely related in France.
 I would like to establish a confidential database of haplotypes of Noël Fortier's direct male descendants to give us a tool to identify Noël Fortier descendants and to find closely related Fortier families from France.
 Ideally, we would need several samples from direct male descendants of each of Noël's grandsons.
 The Family Tree DNA testing service is one of the most well-known.
 If anyone is interested, please contact me by e-mail.
-The tests range in price from $99-$248, depending upon the number of markers, when ordered from Family Tree DNA as a part of the Fortier DNA Project.
+The tests range in price, depending upon the number of markers, when ordered from Family Tree DNA as a part of the Fortier DNA Project.